‘When I set out to run, I thought I was going to see a problem and what I found was a catastrophe.’

-Australian businesswoman and advocate Mina Guli plans to run 200 in the space of a single year.
+Australian businesswoman and advocate Mina Guli has just completed 200 in the space of a single year.

-By the time she completes the last leg in March 2023, Guli will have run 8439 kilometres.
+Exactly one year later she completed the last of her 200 marathons, each 42.195 kilometres in length.
+In total, Guli has run 8,439 kilometres across 32 countries.
 That is the equivalent of jogging from Morocco to northern Estonia and back again.

-“The one thing we all have in common [is that] we all need water to survive,” she says, speaking from Sharm el Sheikh, the Egyptian resort town hosting COP27.
+“The one thing we all have in common [is that] we all need water to survive,” she told Euronews Green.

 “[The water crisis] is not a problem that’s going to go away, this is just going to get worse, every single day.”